awslabs/aws-mobile-appsync-sdk-js/README.md

 ### React / React Native

-For more documentation on `graphql` operations performed by React Apollo click [here](https://www.apollographql.com/docs/react/api/react-apollo.html#graphql).
+For more documentation on `graphql` operations performed by React Apollo see their [documentation](https://www.apollographql.com/docs/react/).

 ### Using Authorization and Subscription links with Apollo Client V3 (No offline support)